-The Covid-19 Action Fund provides grants for Churchill Fellows to increase their vital contribution to the national effort against Covid-19.
+The Covid-19 Action Fund provides grants for Churchill Fellows to run projects combatting the effects of Covid-19 in all areas of society.
 Hundreds of pandemic projects nationwide are being run or assisted by Churchill Fellows, using the international expertise they gained during their Fellowships overseas.
 Here is the Action Fund recipient working on migration issues.

 Amanda Walters: protecting low-paid migrant cleaners during the pandemic

 Low-paid migrant cleaners have been badly affected by the impact of Covid-19.
 Many have lost employment under social distancing measures and are unable to access government support schemes, whilst others are putting their health and lives at risk on a daily basis in order to disinfect buildings from the virus without appropriate PPE.